 - f.
-CERCLA §107 Liability.
-Affirm that you are not potentially liable for contamination at the site under CERCLA §107 (e.g., as a current owner or operator of a facility, an owner or operator of a facility at the time of disposal of a hazardous substance, a party that arranged for the treatment or disposal of hazardous substances, or a party that accepted hazardous substances for transport to disposal or treatment facilities at the site) by establishing that you are eligible for one of the CERCLA liability protections or defenses (see Section III.B.3) and explain why.
+CERCLA §107 Liability Affirm that you are not potentially liable for contamination at the site under CERCLA §107 (e.g., as a current owner or operator of a facility, an owner or operator of a facility at the time of disposal of a hazardous substance, a party that arranged for the treatment or disposal of hazardous substances, or a party that accepted hazardous substances for transport to disposal or treatment facilities at the site) by establishing that you are eligible for one of the CERCLA liability protections or defenses (see Section III.B.3) and explain why.
 Please note that brownfields grant applicants that otherwise meet the requirements for a bona fide prospective purchaser, except for having acquired the property prior to January 11, 2002, may still be eligible for brownfields grants.
-For further information, please see FAQs on All Appropriate Inquiry for more information at http://www.epa.gov/brownfields/proposal_guides/FY13_FAQs.pdf. - g.
-Enforcement or Other Actions.
-Identify known ongoing or anticipated environmental enforcement or other actions related to the brownfield site for which funding is sought.
-Describe any inquiries or orders from federal, state, or local government entities that the applicant is aware of regarding the responsibility of any party (including the applicant) for the contamination or hazardous substances at the site, including any liens.
+For further information, please see FAQs on All Appropriate Inquiries for more information at, http://www2.epa.gov/sites/production/files/2015-10/documents/fy16 faqs.pdf - g.
+Enforcement or Other Actions Identify known ongoing or anticipated environmental enforcement or other actions related to the brownfield site for which funding is sought.
+Describe any inquiries, or orders from federal, state, or local government entities that the applicant is aware of regarding the responsibility of any party (including the applicant) for the contamination, or hazardous substances at the site, including any liens.
 The information provided in this section may be verified, and EPA may conduct an independent review of information related to the applicant's responsibility for the contamination or hazardous substances at the site.

 h.
-Information on Liability and Defenses/Protections.
+Information on Liability and Defenses/Protections

-- i) Information on the Property Acquisition.
-To save space, you may combine responses to the following into one response, though please be sure to answer each item fully.
-Describe: - how you acquired or will acquire ownership (e.g., by negotiated purchase from a private individual, by purchase or transfer from another governmental unit, by foreclosure of real property taxes, by eminent domain, or other (describe)) - the date you acquired the property - the nature of your ownership (fee simple) (note that you must have sole ownership of the site to be eligible for funding) - the name and identity of the party from whom you acquired ownership (i.e., the transferor) and - all familial, contractual, corporate, or financial relationships or affiliations you have or had with all prior owners or operators (or other potentially responsible parties) of the property (including the person or entity from which you acquired the property)
+- i) Information on the Property Acquisition To save space, you may combine responses to the following into one response, though please be sure to answer each item fully.
+Describe: - 1. how you acquired or will acquire ownership (e.g., by negotiated purchase from a private individual, by purchase or transfer from another governmental unit, by foreclosure of real property taxes, by eminent domain, or other (describe); - 2. the date you acquired the property; - 3. the nature of your ownership (fee simple) (note that you must have sole ownership of the site to be eligible for funding; unless EPA approves a different ownership arrangement); - 4. the name and identity of the party from whom you acquired ownership (i.e., the transferor); and - 5. all familial, contractual, corporate, or financial relationships or affiliations you have or had with all prior owners or operators (or other potentially responsible parties) of the property (including the person or entity from which you acquired the property).